Audi's next-generation A8 has been spotted again.

-He’s already previewed the new look with the series of Prologue concepts, which, judging by our latest spy shots, the A8 will closely resemble.
+He’s already previewed the new look with the series of Prologue concepts, which, judging by our latest spy shots and video, the A8 will closely resemble.
 The size of the vehicle isn’t changing much compared with the current A8, though the nose looks to be a little longer.

 Under the new sheet metal is the latest evolution of Audi's MLB platform, which is destined for a number of Audi models and even some from Volkswagen, such as the new Touareg.
 The latest MLB platform made its debut in the 2017 Q7 and brings significant weight savings and compatibility with alternative powertrains.